 The City of Kirkland is in the final design stages for a project that will replace the Juanita Beach Bathhouse and a pair of picnic pavilions.
 The two pavilions will be placed in areas near the beach that allow for unobstructed lake views.
 Click on the above image to see a map of the proposed layout.

-Visitors to Juanita Beach Park this summer will have two picnic pavilions from which to choose, thanks to a project that is building the pavilions as well as replacing the existing bathhouse.
+Visitors to Juanita Beach Park will have two picnic pavilions from which to choose next fall, thanks to a project that is building the pavilions as well as replacing the existing bathhouse.
 The new bathhouse will accommodate westward views of Lake Washington from the park.
 Its restrooms will be open year-round.
 It will also offer expanded space for concessions and lifeguards.

 Community volunteers are raising money to replace the existing play area.

-Project engineers expect construction on the bathhouse and pavilions to begin by the end of 2018.
+Project engineers expect construction on the bathhouse and pavilions to begin in fall of 2019.

 The existing building was built in approximately 1965 and provides restroom, dressing room, maintenance, storage, lifeguard, and concession spaces.
 The park master plan calls for the existing facility to be removed and a new bathhouse constructed nearby.
 In addition to the new bathhouse building, the program for this project will include relocation and replacement of the park’s existing children’s playground and a new group picnic shelter.